cherrygarcia/DissertationSeminar/defenseseminar.md

   * Living in a disadvantaged neighborhood associated with $\uparrow$ odds of depression/anxiety if that neighborhood is in an urban center but not otherwise.
   * Living in a disadvantaged neighborhood associated with cortisol levels.
 In sub-sample and for U.S. adolescents.

-We also evaluate methods to estimate effects/ associations [read] specifically, we recommend two DR methods as opposed to IPW.
+We also evaluate methods to generalize effects/ associations [read] specifically, we recommend two DR methods as opposed to IPW.
 These methods are similar to IPW in terms of their straightforward implementation, but because they are double robust, they perform much better than IPW under incorrect specification of one of the treatment or selection models.

 ---